scuzzydude/asimov/asimov.md

 History becomes myth when the details are forgotten.
 I think it's a fallacy to think that myths are more powerful than history.
 The magic -- the inspiration -- is much more powerful when there is evidence that it happened.
 This simple fact is the dividing line between mythology and religion.
 Religious stories are all powerful when they are believed to have happened.

-Masterpiece, postcard or basketball, responsibility for the memory of genius, real or perceived, is what gives it value.
+Masterpiece, postcard or basketball - responsibility for the memory of genius, real or perceived, is what gives these objects value.

 What I've discussed is the creative genius -- or vanity -- that I value.
 It's a hypothetical, of course, but an interesting question.
 If I had a choice, my house or never hearing Led Zeppelin again?
 My car or never watching the Rockets play again?
 Of course, Bonham and the hoops.
 Let's get real, I grew up in Houston: my AC powered air conditioning or my signed basketball?
 Sorry, *Dream*, but I gotta stick with the AC on this one, in honor of Nikola Tesla's legacy of genius when I chill. *The Dream* lives in Houston.
 He'll understand.